storj/docs/app/dcs/api/s3/s3-compatible-gateway/page.md

     instructions on how to get started with it.
 ---

-The Storj DCS globally distributed, multi-region cloud-hosted S3-compatible gateway
+The Storj globally distributed, multi-region cloud-hosted S3-compatible gateway

 ## S3 compatibility